How Google measures developer productivity

 Having established these questions, the research team can select engineering metrics to measure productivity.

-Capturing developer productivity measurements: Combining data from surveys and systems
+Capturing developer productivity measurements: Combining data from surveys and systems.

-Google’s research team uses various metrics to assess thedeveloper experience in terms of speed, ease, and quality.
-They collect data from both self-reported and log sources to measure the speed aspect more accurately.
+Google’s research team uses various metrics to assess the developer experience regarding speed, ease, and quality.
+They collect data from both self-reported and log sources to measure speed more accurately.

 The team combines qualitative and quantitative metrics with a “mixed methods” approach.
 Google captures these metrics through developer experience surveys and system data.